damienhanoun/basic-rest-api/README.md

 ## Typescript definitions
 As you could see in the root folder, there is a typescript_definitions folder you can use in your project if you use typescript.

+## Test
+Just go in index.html and try it yourself.